Pledges And Targets

 Long term goal(s)

 Ethiopia intends to become carbon neutral (Federal Democratic Republic of Ethiopia, 2015).
-Ethiopia is in the process of developing a long-term strategy under the 2050 pathway platform – once this is submitted we will revise the 2050 target accordingly (2050 Pathways Platform, 2019).
+Ethiopia is in the process of developing a long-term strategy under the 2050 Pathways Platform, an initiative that supports countries develop long term net zero pathways (2050 Pathways Platform, 2019).